go-delve/delve/Documentation/cli/README.md

 Specifies that the breakpoint, tracepoint or watchpoint should break only if the boolean expression is true.

+See Documentation/cli/expr.md for a description of supported expressions.

 With the -hitcount option a condition on the breakpoint hit count can be set, the following operators are supported

 	condition -hitcount bp > n